-The holders of our outstanding Class B common stock will hold 99.0% of the voting power of our outstanding capital stock following this offering and the concurrent private placement, with our directors, executive officers and 5% stockholders and their respective affiliates holding 61.6% of such voting power in the aggregate.
+The holders of our outstanding Class B common stock will hold 98.9% of the voting power of our outstanding capital stock following this offering and the concurrent private placement, with our directors, executive officers and 5% stockholders and their respective affiliates holding 64.9% of such voting power in the aggregate.
 These holders will have the ability to control the outcome of matters submitted to our shareholders for approval, including the election of our directors and the approval of any change of control transaction.
 See the section titled "Description of Capital Stock" for additional information.

-We estimate that our net proceeds from the sale of our Class A common stock that we are offering and the concurrent private placement will be approximately \$434.5 million (or approximately \$541.5 million if the underwriters exercise their over-allotment option in full), based on the initial public offering price of \$36.00 per share, and after deducting underwriting discounts and commissions and estimated expenses related to the offering and the concurrent private placement.
+We estimate that our net proceeds from the sale of our Class A common stock that we are offering and the concurrent private placement will be approximately \$414.0 million (or approximately \$514.5 million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$34.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated expenses related to the offering and the concurrent private placement.